A bivariant Yoneda lemma and $(\infty,2)$-categories of correspondences: Bivariance

 \begin{lemma}[Bootstrapping universality] Let $D:I\rightarrow 1\Cat^{+r}$ be a 1-functor, and suppose that for each $i:I$ $D_i$ admits a 1-universal bivariant extension.
 The maps in the left-hand column

 are equivalences of spaces (hence all contractible).
-In particular, any 1-universal bivariant extension is 3-universal. \end{lemma} \begin{proof} The argument for the 1-category case is typical.
-I include the details to illustrate the fact that it fails conspicuously for the 2- and 3-categorical versions.
+In particular, any 1-universal bivariant extension is 3-universal. \end{lemma} \begin{proof} The argument for 1-universality is typical.
+I include the details to illustrate the fact that it fails conspicuously for the 2- and 3-universal versions.

 A 1-universal bivariant extension of $D_i$ is an initial object of $\bf{Biv}_{D_i}$.
 When this exists for each $i:I$, the full subcategory of $\bf{Biv}_D$ spanned by the 1-universal extensions for each $i:I$ projects isomorphically down to $I$.
 The inverse is a fully faithful left adjoint to the projection $\bf{Biv}_D\rightarrow I$.